Returning as a virtual event in 2021

-Digital Health Summer Schools returns to the University of Birmingham, 15-16 July, 2021 back as an in-person event at a key moment in the development of digitally-enabled health and care.
+Digital Health Virtual Summer School returns as a virtual event on 15-16 July, 2021 back at a key moment in the development of digitally-enabled health and care.

-Dedicated to CCIOs/CIOs/CNIOs, together with all current and aspiring digital health leaders, Summer Schools is the most popular and friendly NHS IT leadership event of the year.
+Dedicated to CCIOs/CIOs/CNIOs, together with all current and aspiring digital health leaders, Summer School is the most popular and friendly NHS IT leadership event of the year.

-Summer Schools will once again provide two-days of rewarding education, networking and best practice exchange, providing you with a unique opportunity to learn from the very best digital health leaders from across the UK and internationally.
+Virtual Summer School will once again provide two-days of rewarding education, networking and best practice exchange, providing you with a unique opportunity to learn from the very best digital health leaders from across the UK and internationally.

 Educational programme featuring keynote speakers, case studies, panel discussions, workshops and masterclasses